tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 - ...
 - $n$ times if the vector's last element is `x`, or the size of the vector is $n$ and `x` is not in it

-For simplicity, we are assuming the items in the vector are unique, i.e. no duplicates.
+For simplicity, we will assume the items in the vector are unique, i.e. no duplicates.

 In the **best case**, when `v` is empty, linear search does 0 comparisons.
-Empty vectors are probably not searched very often in practice, so this result is not very useful.
+Empty vectors are probably not searched often in practice, so this result is not very useful.

 A slightly more useful best case is 1 comparison, when `x` is the first element of `v`.
-Assuming randomly ordered unique numbers in `v`, if `x` is in `v` then there is a $\frac{1}{n}$ chance `x` it is the first element.
+Assuming randomly ordered unique numbers in `v`, if `x` is in `v` then there is a $\frac{1}{n}$ chance `x` is the first element.
 Thus, the best case does *not* occur very often and you shouldn't count on it.

 In practice, the **worst case** is often more helpful, i.e. what is the greatest number of comparisons that linear search might do?

-Keep in mind this maxim:

 > Hope for the best, but plan for the worst!